cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~
 {: #cddl-hpke title="CDDL for HPKE-based COSE_Encrypt Structure"}

-The COSE_recipient structure shown in {{cddl-hpke}} includes the
+The COSE_recipient structure shown in {{cddl-hpke}} is repeated for each
-encrypted CEK as well as the ephemeral public key (in the unprotected header
+recipient, and it includes the encrypted CEK as well as the sender-generated
-structure).
+ephemeral public key in the unprotected header structure.

 ## HPKE Encryption with SealBase